QubesOS/qubes-doc/user/advanced-topics/audio-isolation.md

 This guide will assume the audio-VM is called `sys-audio`.

 ### Add Service
-In the new VM's settings, add a new service called `audiovm`.
+In the new VM's settings, **add a new service called `audiovm`**.
+Missing this step will cause hard-to-debug problems!

 ## Create Permissions
 Open the Qubes Policy Editor.
 Click `File` -> `New` -> choose a name, but start with `50-`, e.g. `50-sys-audio`.
 It will contain all audio-service related rules.